slopezpereyra/khwarizmi/README.md

     b = PointSlope("y - 9 = 5 (x + 3)")
     c = Standard("2x + 5y = 9")

 Now lets work some magic with them.
 For example, lets see what is the form of this linear equations.

-The statement
+    # Attributes

     >>>print("FORM OF A: ", a.form)
     FORM OF A: Slope-Intercept Form
     >>>print("FORM OF B: ", b.form)